uconnwebdev/styleguide/Levente-rules/sass a starting point.md

   background-color: #efefef;
 }
 ```
 Oh, sass is smart so you don't need to bother adding in the .sass extension on the partial file.
 It'll sort it out all by itself.
-Anyways the final css output looks like this:
+Anyways the final CSS output looks like this:

 ```css
 html, body, ul, ol {